Hackintosh DAW for pro audio

 As I predominantly use High Sierra I use a mac keyboard but what about when using Windows?
 USB keyboards work in both operating systems but wouldn't it be nice to have one keyboard designed specifically for each OS?
 Enter Penclic's range of keyboards that switch modes from Mac OS to Windows!

 It's also worth noting you're better off with wired versions of keyboards.
-This means you'll have no issues using Clover which might not recognise wireless versions so early in the booting stage.
-I find Bluetooth a bit hit and miss so I prefer wired versions of everything, they always work with no batteries or charging involved.
+This means you'll have no issues using Clover which probably won’t recognise wireless versions so early in the booting stage.
+I find Bluetooth a bit hit and miss even on a real mac so I prefer wired versions of everything, they always work with no batteries or charging ever involved.

 I decided on a Samsung S34E790C ultra-wide 34" curved screen.
 The quality of the panel was surprisingly bad when it arrived.
 It seemed blurry even when changing this setting.
 It also had one dead pixel that wouldn’t heal so it was returned as unwanted rather than faulty.
 I normally rate Samsung’s products but maybe this was a one-off bad production model.